 Project Scope and Status: This multiuse trail proposes to use the former Plymouth Railroad right of way in Oreland to eventually connect to the Tank Car Site.
 Starting in the vicinity of the Chiaramonte-Marlow Connector Trail, the trail would run north within the railroad right of way and, once it passes Ulmer Avenue, would occupy both alignments of the railroad-the first one would terminate at Bruce Road and continue as the Bridge Street Connector, and the second would continue to the west in an arc adjacent to Ehrenpfort Avenue.
-Theoretically the rail right of way lies between the SEPTA right of way and the parking lot at the end of Lorraine Avenue-the trail would run south along its western property boundary and terminates at the intersection of Walnut Avenue and Oreland Mill Road.
+Theoretically the rail right of way lies between the SEPTA right of way and the parking lot at the end of Lorraine Avenue-the trail would continue west here and transition into the Tank Car site, at which time it would run south along its western property boundary and terminates at the intersection of Walnut Avenue and Oreland Mill Road.